-A hierarchy of Park (57) and open space is provided to meet the recreational needs of the community.
+A hierarchy of Park(57) and open space is provided to meet the recreational needs of the community.

-Note - To determine the extent and location of Park (57) and open space required refer to Planning scheme policy - Integrated design.
+Note - To determine the extent and location of Park(57) and open space required refer to Planning scheme policy - Integrated

-Note - District level Parks $^{(57)}$ or larger may be required in certain locations in accordance with Part 4: Priority infrastructure plan.
+Note - District level Parks(57) or larger may be required in certain locations in accordance with Part 4: Local Government Infrastructure Plan.

-Park (57) is to be provided within walking distance of all new residential lots.
-Note - To determine maximum walking distances for Park (57) types refer to Planning scheme policy - Integrated design.
-PO35 No acceptable outcome provided.
-Park (57) is of a size and design standard to meet the needs of the expected users.
-Note - To determine the size and design standards for Parks (57) refer to Planning scheme policy - Integrated design.
-PO36 AO36.1 The safety and useability of Parks (57) is ensured through the careful design of the street network and lot locations which provide high levels of surveillance and access into the Park (57) or open space area.
+Park(57) is to be provided within walking distance of all new residential lots.

+Note - To determine maximum walking distances for Park(57) types refer to Planning scheme policy - Integrated design.

+Park(57) is of a size and design standard to meet the needs of the expected users.

+Not refe e - To determine the size and design standards for Parks (57) er to Planning scheme policy - Integrated design.
+PO 36 E36.1 thro safety and useability of Parks (57) is ensured ugh the careful design of the street network and ocations which provide high levels of surveillance access into the Park (57) or open space area.
 Local and district Parks (57) are bordered by streets and lots orientated to address and front onto Parks and not lots backing onto or not addressing the Park wherever possible.
-AO36.2 Where lots do adjoin local and district Parks (57) , and fencing is provided along the Park (57) boundary, it is located within the lot and at a maximum height of 1m.
-AO36.3 The design of fencing and retaining features allows for safe and direct pedestrian access between the Park (57) and private allotment through the use of private gates and limited retaining features along Park (57) boundaries.
-Boundary realignment P037 No acceptable outcome provided.
-Boundary alignments ensure that infrastructure and services are wholly contained within the lot they serve.
-PO38 No acceptable outcome provided.
-Boundary realignment does not result in: existing land uses on-site becoming non-complying with planning scheme criteria; b. lots being unserviced by infrastructure; c. lots not providing for own private servicing.
-Note - Examples may include but are not limited to: a. minimum lot size requirements;
+E36.2 Where lots do adjoin local and district Parks (57) , and fencing is provided along the Park (57) boundary, it is located within the lot and at a maximum height of 1m.
+E36.3 The design of fencing and retaining features allows for safe and direct pedestrian access between the Park (57) and private allotment through the use of private gates and limited retaining features along Park (57) boundaries.
+Bou ındary realignment PO 37 No example provided. ndary alignments ensure that infrastructure and ices are wholly contained within the lot they serve.
+PO 38 No example provided.
+Bou ndary realignment does not result in: a. existing land uses on-site becoming non-complying with planning scheme criteria; b. lots being unserviced by infrastructure; C. lots not providing for own private servicing.
+Not e - Examples may include but are not limited to: a. minimum lot size requirements; b. setbacks; C. parking and access requirements; d. servicing and Infrastructure requirements; e. dependant elements of an existing or approved land use being separately titled, including but not limited to: Where premises is approved as Multiple dwelling with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling approval.

-- h setbacks; - C. parking and access requirements; - d. servicing and Infrastructure requirements; - dependant elements of an existing or approved land use e. being separately titled, including but not limited to: - Where premises is approved as Multiple dwelling with a communal open space area, the communal open space cannot be separately titled as it is required by the Multiple dwelling approval. - Where a commercial or industrial land use contains an ancillary office, the office cannot be separately titled as it is considered part of the commercial or industrial use. - Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
+- Where a commercial or industrial land use contains an ancillary office, the office cannot be separately titled as it is considered part of the commercial or industrial use. - Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house $^{(22)}$ use.